-- (A) Eve Finn is an employee of Legal & General Investment Management (Holdings) Limited, which is the parent company of the Investment Manager and the Management Company.
-Eve Finn is also appointed as the managing director of the Management Company.
-Eve Finn waives her directors' fees. - (B) Adel Malcolm is an employee of Legal & General Investment Management (Holdings) Limited, which is the parent company of the Investment Manager and the Management Company.
-Adel Malcolm waives her directors' fees. - (C) Michèle Eisenhuth is a partner at Arendt & Medernach S.A. which is the Luxembourg legal advisor of the Company. - (D) Giancarlo Sandrin is an employee of LGIM Managers (Europe) Limited (the Management Company).
-Giancarlo Sandrin is also appointed as the Branch Manager of LGIM Managers (Europe) Limited in Italy. - (E) The Directors or companies of which they are officers or employees may subscribe for Shares in the Company.
+- (A) Adel Malcolm is an employee of Legal & General Investment Management (Holdings) Limited, which is the parent company of the Investment Manager and the Management Company.
+Adel Malcolm waives her directors' fees. - (B) Michèle Eisenhuth is a partner at Arendt & Medernach S.A. which is the Luxembourg legal advisor of the Company. - (C) Giancarlo Sandrin is an employee of LGIM Managers (Europe) Limited (the Management Company).
+Giancarlo Sandrin is also appointed as the Branch Manager of LGIM Managers (Europe) Limited in Italy. - (D) The Directors or companies of which they are officers or employees may subscribe for Shares in the Company.
 Their applications for Shares will rank pari passu with all other applications.